You are here:

 National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS)

 National Institutes of Health

 American Academy of Dermatology

 American Vitiligo Research Foundation

 Vitiligo Support International Inc.

-NIAMS gratefully acknowledges the assistance of the following individuals in the review of current and previous versions of this booklet: Alan Moshell, M.D., NIAMS, NIH; Jean-Claude Bystryn, M.D., New York University; Rebat M. Halder, M.D., Howard University, Washington, DC; James J. Nordlund, M.D., University of Cincinnati; and Group Health Associates of Cincinnati, OH.
+The NIAMS gratefully acknowledges the assistance of the following individuals in the review of current and previous versions of this publication: Alan Moshell, M.D., NIAMS/NIH; Jean-Claude Bystryn, M.D., New York University, New York, NY; Rebat M. Halder, M.D., Howard University, Washington, DC; James J. Nordlund, M.D., University of Cincinnati, Cincinnati, OH; Group Health Associates of Cincinnati, OH.

 For Your Information

 This publication contains information about medications used to treat the health condition discussed here.
 When this publication was developed, we included the most up-to-date (accurate) information available.
 Occasionally, new information on medication is released.